heavyai/heavydb/docs/mapd-guide/installation.rst

 1. Install Xorg and required libraries, and disable the automatically enabled ``graphical`` target.
-This is only required to take advantage of the backend rendering features of MapD.
+This is only required to take advantage of the backend rendering features of MapD Core.

    ::